red-collar-official/flutter_kore/packages/umvvm/doc/navigation.md

   AppTab? get currentTab => state.currentTab;

   // you can set this field any time
-  // In general you need to set current tab keys in tab home view
+  // In general, you need to set current tab keys in tab home view
   // and keep global keys in tab home view model
   // so it can be changed every time tab home screen is reopened
   @override